What is a permit?

 The plan review and permit fee for the building portion is based on the valuation of the project.
 See the Building Valuation Data provided by the International Code Council, a national standard used by the City of Tucson.
 The mechanical, plumbing and electrical fees are based on the number of items installed such as plumbing fixtures, air conditioner units and electrical outlets.
 Wall permits are based on the height and linear footage of the wall.
 Exact fees are available after plans are reviewed.
-For further information please contact Development Services Customer Services at (520) 791-5550.
-Development Standards Fee Schedule.
+For further information please review our fee schedule or contact Development Services Customer Services at (520) 791-5550.

 How do Development Impact Fees work?

 The City of Tucson assesses development impact fees on new development.
 Impact fees are invested back into our community for capacity improvements to roads, parks, police, and fire infrastructure.
 Learn more about Development Impact Fees